 read in your browser.
 Otherwise,

 this site.
 A free download area where books associated

 with various Coffey/ee, and allied families will be

 periodically made available for your use.
 Click on

-are created each quarter using a Microsoft based PC and MS
+each quarter using a Microsoft based PC and MS Word.

 utilities: Nitro PDF Creator/Reader or Primo PDF

-(2014) versions of Opera, Firefox, Internet Explorer and
+versions of Opera, Firefox, Internet Explorer and Chrome

 on the desired volume and it will open in their

 browser.
 Or, by right click on a newsletter and

 select "Open."
-If using the Chrome browser select
+If using the Chrome browser select "Open in

-choose "Save link as" and the PDF will download to
+choose "Save link as" and the PDF will download to your

 as."
 In Internet Explorer it is "Save target